 I will probably do a full post on this in the future, but I’d like to say a few things here today.
 While I’ve mostly written about the lessons I’ve learned about my hair, I have also learned a great deal about myself along the path of this very long and winding journey.
 Most of all, I’ve learned that when I try to avoid experiencing any sort of pain or discomfort, I often end up having to deal with a lot more distress in the long run.
 The best way to overcome adversity is to face it head on.
 Because I tried to avoid looking bad and dealing with negative feedback as I grew my hair out, I ended up looking worse while also extending my transition time almost two-fold and wasting untold sums of money, time, and energy.

 I didn’t want to have to talk about my hair with people and I didn’t want to face anyone’s disapproval or negative comments while I was transitioning.
 I also didn’t know if I would see things through, so I started growing my hair out without anyone realizing I was doing it.
-I told very few people while I was using the root cover-up powder because I could still “pass” for having full-length dark hair.
-But I had to face the music eventually and that’s when I started to panic.
+I told very few people about my transition while I was using the root cover-up powder because I could still “pass” for having full-length dark hair at that time.
+But I had to “face the music” eventually and that’s when I started to panic.
 This set off the series of events that made things exponentially worse than they would have been had I just told the truth from the outset.
 All the while, I have received very little negative feedback during this lengthy process, so all of my worrying was really for nothing anyway!

 As part of my “freedom” theme for this year, I want to embrace my truth and share it with others.
 Deep down, I know that others aren’t thinking of me as much as I believe they are.
 Even when they do think of me, they likely don’t harbor the harsh judgments I imagine are in their minds.
 But even if others do judge and condemn me, I want to be free to be who I am, warts (or brassy hair) and all.
 I want to be free of the burden of the opinions of others.
 It has cost me far too much of my freedom and I’m ready to reclaim that for myself now!